New Variants of Coronavirus: What You Should Know

 He notes that one mutated version of the coronavirus was detected in southeastern England in September 2020.
-That variant, now known as B.1.1.7, quickly became the most common version of the coronavirus in the United Kingdom, accounting for about 60% of new COVID-19 cases in December.
-It is now the predominant form of the coronavirus in some countries.
+That variant, now known as alpha, quickly became the most common version of the coronavirus in the United Kingdom, accounting for about 60% of new COVID-19 cases by December.

 Different variants have emerged in Brazil, California and other areas.
-A variant called B.1.351, which first appeared in South Africa, may have the ability to re-infect people who have recovered from earlier versions of the coronavirus.
-It might also be somewhat resistant to some of the coronavirus vaccines in development.
-Still, other vaccines currently being tested appear to offer protection from severe disease in people infected with B.1.351.
+More infectious variants such as beta, which first appeared in South Africa, may have increased ability to re-infect people who have recovered from earlier versions of the coronavirus, and also be somewhat resistant to some of the coronavirus vaccines in development.
+Still, vaccines currently used appear to offer significant protection from severe disease caused by coronavirus variants.

-Will the COVID-19 vaccine work on the new variants?
+Will the COVID-19 vaccines work on the new variants?

-Ray says, “There is new evidence from laboratory studies that some immune responses driven by current vaccines could be less effective against some of the new strains.
-The immune response involves many components, and a reduction in one does not mean that the vaccines will not offer protection.
+Ray says, “There is evidence from laboratory studies that some immune responses driven by current vaccines could be less effective against some of these variants.
+The immune response involves many components, including B cells that make antibodies and T cells that can react to infected cells, and a reduction in one does not mean that the vaccines will not offer protection.